-- Do you like it here so far (in company town)?
+- Do you like it here so far (in the company town)?

-If you really get stuck or nervous, try using an opening line like: I’m not very good at making small talk; what do you think of [current event]?
-In any case, don’t be too hard on yourself — it will probably take several tries before you feel comfortable enough!
+If you get stuck or nervous, try using an opening line like: I’m not very good at making small talk; what do you think of [current event]?
+Don’t be too hard on yourself — it will probably take several tries before you feel comfortable enough!

 Self-introductions are a crucial part of any job interview.
 Whether you are asked to give an opening statement or introduce yourself, it’s essential to do so with confidence and style.
-By following these ten tips, you can ensure that your introduction will wow your potential employer and win you that dream job!
+Following these ten tips ensures that your introduction will wow your potential employer and win you that dream job!

 You may like these useful links: